 The Texas Music Festival Orchestra Fellows are chosen through a rigorous live and recorded audition process.
 Each student receives a full tuition fellowship and housing assistance for their stay in Houston.
-The 2014 Orchestra Fellows come from Texas, other U.S. States, and foreign countries.
-We welcome them to Houston!
+The 2015 Orchestra Fellows will be announced in May 2015.

 Flutist Jennifer Hunt pursues a versatile musical life as a passionate performer and educator.
 She is adjunct flute faculty at Pacific Union College and a teaching artist at Salvador Elementary School and Napa Valley Language Academy.
 She has played flute and piccolo with the Russian National Orchestra, Hartford Opera Theate, Montana Lyric Opera, and Symphony Napa Valley and has been featured on NPR.
 Ms. Hunt has worked to incorporate performing arts into education at schools in Peru and the Flathead Indian Reservation in Montana.
 She received her BM from the University of Montana-Missoula and her MM from The Hartt School.